 The Comprehensive Guide on How to Register a Business

-If you are in the process of starting up a new small business, you no doubt have encountered a zillion details to handle before you can make your first sale.
-Part of being an entrepreneur is becoming a quick study on many subjects, including how to register a business.
-We’ve touched on the early steps to take when launching a small business in an earlier blog, but here we’ll focus on how to register a business with the proper governmental authorities.
+If you’re in the process of starting a new small business, you’ve probably encountered countless details to handle before you can make your first sale.
+Part of being an entrepreneur is becoming an expert on many subjects, including how to register a business.

 Why You Need to Register Your Small Business

-The principal reason to learn how to register a business name is that you may have to under federal, state and/or local law.
-Depending on your business structure, registering your business may be required before you can open your doors, greet your first customers and use your new credit card reader or virtual terminal to accept credit card payments for the first time.
+Depending on where you live, you may be required to register your business under federal, state, and/or local law.
+Based on your business structure, registering your business may be required before you can open your doors, greet your first customers and use your new card reader to accept credit card payments for the first time.

-Unless you are conducting business as yourself using your name as the legal company name, the tax authorities will require you to register in order to properly collect income tax and sales tax from your business and enforce any other requirements particular to your type of business.
-For example, you may need special licenses and permits before you can start operations, and you may have to create a sales tax account with the state.
+Unless you’re conducting business as yourself, you’re required to register as a business in order to properly collect income tax and sales tax from your business and enforce any other requirements particular to your type of business.
+For example, you may need special licenses and permits before you can start operations, and you might need to create a sales tax account with the state.
 In addition, registering your company ensures that your business has a unique and legal name within the state, and protects your business name from copycats.
-Lastly, you will have to register your business if you want to compete for small business grants.
+Lastly, you’ll have to register your business if you want to compete for small business grants.

 Registering Your Business Name

 Your business name establishes you as a unique entity within the state, creates a brand identity, and can indicate the types of goods and services you provide.
-The state will protect you if another business tries to copy your registered business name.
-If you want, you can receive federal protection from copycat names if you register a trademark for your business name.
+Plus, you’ll be protected if another business tries to copy your registered business name.
+You also have the option to receive federal protection from “copycat” names if you register a trademark for your business name.
 You might also want to establish a domain name to protect your website address.

 Decide on a Business Structure

-Before you can register your company, you’ll have to decide how to structure your business.
+Before you can register your company, you’ll need to have structure for your business.
 Your choice of structure affects your registration requirements, tax payments, ability to raise capital from investors and lenders, personal liability, and the paperwork you must complete.
 Your choices include:

-Sole proprietorship: You are considered a sole proprietor if you don’t register your business with the state.
-This means that your business is not a separate entity, you can’t raise money by selling stock, borrowing from banks can be difficult, and you will be personally liable for all debts and legal judgements affecting the business.
+Sole proprietorship: You’re considered a sole proprietor if you don’t register your business with the state.
+This means that because your business is not a separate entity, you can’t raise money by selling stock, borrowing from banks can be difficult, and you’ll be personally liable for all debts and legal judgments affecting the business.